Medical emergencies mount as Shanghai’s lockdown tightens

 The citywide lockdown was originally supposed to last four days for each half of the city, allowing for all residents to be tested and for infected individuals to be pulled into quarantine.
 But the lockdown has been extended for areas with positive cases.

 Shanghai resident Jeff Zheng, 40, said his residential compound was put under two weeks of home quarantine on Wednesday after a positive case was discovered there.
-He said his sister, who is rehabilitating from a stroke, checked herself into a nursing home for fear that she couldn’t manage by herself in a long lockdown.
+He said his sister, who is rehabilitating from a stroke, checked herself into a nursing home for fear that she could not manage by herself in a long lockdown.

 “The lockdown came at an awkward time, just when I thought we were going to take a more open stance,” Zheng said.
 “I think our country will stay closed for much longer.”